Bunker Hill Community College logo

 Key Highlights

-• Main campus located on the historic site of the former Charlestown State Prison, near the 1775 Battle of Bunker Hill.
+• Main 42-acre campus in Boston's Charlestown neighborhood, on the site of the former Charlestown State Prison.

-• Directly served by the MBTA Orange Line at Community College station, offering unparalleled accessibility.
+• Directly served by the MBTA Orange Line at Community College station and located near the historic Battle of Bunker Hill site.

 • Accredited by the New England Commission of Higher Education.